plaintextaccounting/plaintextaccounting/README.md

 an information portal/overview site for Plain Text Accounting and related tools: Ledger, hledger, beancount, etc.

+## New

+In 2023-11, source files have been moved to the src/ folder and HTML files are now generated in the out/ folder.
+And, the github wiki content has been moved to the static site.

+The src/ folder is intended to be somewhat compatible with Obsidian, for efficient/rich local editing and viewing; this is driving the current file names/"slugs", eg.

+## Old

+*Needs update:*

 Since 2022-01, there is also a companion wiki: https://wiki.plaintextaccounting.org.
 (The wiki is hosted on Github and its urls are not finalised, but `https://wiki.plaintextaccounting.org[/PAGE]` will always redirect to the right place.)